 For information on applying to be on staff, please visit Summer Staff Information.

-Camp Ramah in California provides entering high school seniors with an incredible opportunity to grow as leaders.
-Participants in the Mador program serve as madrichim in an edah and as moomchim in a specialty department.
-Through this training program participants gain invaluable skills that can be used in any future professional and volunteer setting.
-Some of these skills are important for leaders regardless of whether their work is Jewish, such as communication, problem solving, teamwork, creativity and public speaking.
-Other skills are specific to leadership in the Jewish community such as Hebrew language, Jewish education, t’fillah and Israel advocacy.
+Camp Ramah in California provides graduating high school seniors with an incredible opportunity to grow as leaders.
+Participants in the Mador program serve as madrichim (counselors) in an edah (age group) and as moomchim (specialists) in an anaf (specialty department).
+Through this training, program participants gain invaluable skills that can be used in any future professional and volunteer setting.
+Some of these skills are important for leaders regardless of whether their work is Jewish, such as communication, problem-solving, teamwork, creativity, and public speaking.
+Other skills are specific to leadership in the Jewish community such as Hebrew language, Jewish education, T’fillah, and Israel advocacy.
 The opportunity to both learn and engage in hands-on professional work distinguishes Ramah’s training programs from other camp leadership programs.
-Participation includes a commitment to participate in workshops specially designed to teach the many skills listed above, and to give participants the opportunity to further their own Jewish learning.
-In addition, each participant will be guided by a mentor (yoetzet) who will oversee an ongoing evaluation process aimed at continual self-reflection and improvement.
-Paricipants will also be directly supervised and supported both by a Rosh Edah (unit head), Rosh Anaf (department head), and the head of the training program.
-Within the larger camp, participants are expected to be a positive role model at all times – from,t’fillah, to meals, to late at night on shmira, and all of the time in between.
-In addition, this program comes with specific job expectations.
+Participation includes a commitment to participate in workshops specially designed to teach the many skills listed above and to give participants the opportunity to further their own Jewish learning.
+In addition, each participant will be guided by a yoetzet (parent/staff liaison) who will oversee an ongoing evaluation process aimed at continual self-reflection and improvement.
+Participants will also be directly supervised and supported both by a Rosh Edah (unit head), Rosh Anaf (department head), and the head of the training program.
+Within the larger camp, participants are expected to be a positive role model at all times – from, T’fillah, to meals, to late at night on shmira, and all of the time in between.

-For many who attended Ramah as chanichim, being a “Madornik” provides you with the opportunity to transform the fun you had into an incredible experience for the next generation of Ramah’niks on the bunk and edah level.
-As exciting and challenging as that sounds (and is), the Mador program is also demanding.
+For many who attended Ramah as chanichim (campers), being a madrich (counselor)provides you with the opportunity to transform the fun you had as a camper into an incredible experience for the next generation of Ramah’niks on the bunk and edah level.
+As exciting and challenging as that sounds (and is), being a madrich is also demanding.
 If accepted, you will have a wide range of responsibilities within your bunk and edah, as well as within the larger camp program.
-In your own bunk, you will care for the health, safety, hygiene and general well-being of chanichim as young as eight and as old as twelve.
-In your edah you will plan and implement peulot erev and tzrif, ,t’fillot, and other activities.
+In your own bunk, you will care for the health, safety, hygiene, and general well-being of chanichim as young as eight and as old as sixteen.
+In your edah you will plan and implement peulot erev and tzrif, T’fillot, and other activities.

-This program allows you to grow a specific skill set as you learn to work with chanichim as an educator and bring camp to life in a fun, engaging manner throughout the day.
-Many of you look back on your time at the pool, sports, art or other areas as meaningful ways to have fun in a Jewish setting, and would excel at passing these experiences on to our 2010 campers.
-In reflecting back on their favorite memories from 2009, 56% of our chanichim referenced a specific activity – an outstanding reflection on the strong quality of our specialty staff.
-This program is also both exciting and demanding.
-If accepted, you will have a wide range of responsibilities within your ;bg (department), as well as within the larger camp program.
-In your specialty area you will work with a Rosh Anaf to set goals and design activities to enrich our campers’ summer experience.
+This program allows you to grow a specific skill set as you learn to work with chanichim as a Jewish educator and bring camp to life in a fun, engaging manner throughout the day.
+Many of you look back on your time at the pool, sports, art or other areas as meaningful ways to have fun in a Jewish setting and would excel at passing these experiences on to our campers.
+In reflecting back on their experience, many chanichim often reference a specific activity as a highlight – an outstanding reflection on the strong quality of our specialty staff.
+If accepted, you will have a wide range of responsibilities within your anaf (department), as well as within the larger camp program.
+In your specialty area, you will work with a Rosh Anaf (department head) to set goals and design activities to enrich our campers’ summer experience.
 You will also have a hand in the edah level of camp, through your living arrangements.
 Specialists either live in a bunk or tent with chanichim, or are assigned an an edah to help within t’fillot and peulot erev, but live in staff housing.